Solution Driven Representation

 You could mix business entities, depending on what you do.
 A corporation could be part of a partnership, a member of an LLC, and own stock in another corporation.

-Small businesses deal with contracts all the time, so our small business lawyers will protect your rights and interests through well-drafted, enforceable contracts.
-Legally enforceable contracts aren’t just in writing, and just writing down an agreement won’t necessarily make it enforceable.
+Small businesses deal with contracts all the time, so our small-business lawyers will protect your rights and interests through well-drafted, enforceable contracts.
+Legally enforceable contracts aren’t always in writing, and just writing down an agreement won’t necessarily make it enforceable.
 Without realizing it, you may be bound by an oral contract or a contract formed by the parties’ acts.
 If you breach a contract (intentionally or not), you can be held responsible for the harm caused to the other party.

 A contract is a legally binding agreement involving at least two parties, creating a mutual obligation to do something or refrain from doing something.
 It must have the following:

-You may want to have a key employee, supplier, customer, or contractor bound by one.
+You may want to have a key employee, supplier, customer, or contractor bound by a contract.
 A contract could protect your personal property and prevent an important employee from working for the competition.
 It provides both sides some certainty, which allows them to plan their business’s future costs and actions.

 If you’re given a contract to sign, it should be reviewed by an attorney.
 Never sign anything you don’t understand, because the potential costs may be far greater than what you hope to gain.
 If you want to create a contract with another party, contact our office.
 There are many possible defenses to enforcing a contract.
 If it’s not drafted and executed properly, it may not do you any good.